Welcome to the Fashion and Textiles Institute library page!

 You will find academic articles and books on these topics, but they probably will not mention Harry Styles.
 That’s OK, you are making connections to previous thinking on your topic and bringing it up to date with your own Harry Styles example!

-The content is good quality academic information, which is particularly good for your cultural theory work!
+The content is good quality academic information, which is particularly suitable for your cultural theory work!